avinetworks/owasp-crs-technical-discussion/language-draft.md

 ## Motivation ##

 CRS is described in the modsec language.

-This makes it harder for other (non-modsec) WAFs to adapt CRS.
+ - This makes it harder for other (non-modsec) WAFs to adapt CRS.

-It makes it hard to maintain these rules in a good quality.
+ - It makes it hard to maintain these rules in good quality.

 Having a more abstracted version which get's compiled down should improve readability.

 ## Assumptions ##